How to Become a Health and Safety Officer

 Professional Associations

-Join professional organisations like the Institution of Occupational Safety & Health (IOSH) and Institute of Environmental Management and Assessment (IEMA) for networking and professional development opportunities.
+Join professional organisations like the Institution of Occupational Safety & Health (IOSH) — the Chartered body for health and safety professionals, with more than 50,000 members across over 130 countries — and the Institute of Environmental Management and Assessment (IEMA) for networking and professional development opportunities.

 Job Search Tips